Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Problem and general strategy

 \subsection{Claim}

 \lb{s:claim}

-The aim of this paper is to prove the absence of local conserved quantity, which we employ as the definitions of the quantum non-integrability in this paper, in two spin models which are considered to be non-integrable.
+This paper aims to prove the absence of local conserved quantity, which we employ as the definition of the quantum non-integrability in this paper, in two spin models which are considered to be non-integrable.
 One is the standard $S=1/2$ XYZ spin chain on $L$ sites with a magnetic field in $z$-direction with the periodic boundary condition.
 By denoting by $X$, $Y$, $Z$ the Pauli matrices $\sigma^x$, $\sigma^y$, $\sigma^z$, the Hamiltonian is expressed as \eqa{ H=-\sum_{i=1}^L [ J^X X_i X_{i+1}+J^Y Y_iY_{i+1}+J^ZZ_iZ_{i+1}] -\sum_{i=1}^L h Z_i }{XYZ+h} with setting all the coupling constants $J^X$, $J^Y$, $J^Z$ nonzero.
 Here, we identify site $L+1$ to site 1, meaning the periodic boundary condition.
 We call this model as {\it XYZ+h model} in short.
 The non-integrability of XYZ+h model with $J_X\neq J_Y$ and $h\neq 0$ is shown in \cite{Shi19}.
 We review this result in \sref{XYZh}.

 The other model we treat is the $S=1/2$ XYZ model with next-nearest-neighbor interaction, which is the main subject of this paper.
 The Hamiltonian of this model is expanded as \eq{ H=\sum_{i=1}^L [ J_1^X X_i X_{i+1}+J_1^Y Y_iY_{i+1}+J_1^ZZ_iZ_{i+1}] + \sum_{i=1}^L[ J_2^X X_i X_{i+2}+J_2^Y Y_iY_{i+2}+J_2^ZZ_iZ_{i+2}] , } where, we identify sites $L+1$ and $L+2$ to sites 1 and 2, implying the periodic boundary condition.
 We call this model as {\it NNN-XYZ model} in short.
+This model is also called a zigzag spin chain, which has been investigated in the context of frustration-free systems~\cite{Ham88, Bat09, BS12, SH24}.
 If $J_1^a$ and $J_2^a$ ($a\in \{X, Y, Z\}$) do not depend on the direction $a$, this Hamiltonian is isotropic and reduces to the Heisenberg-type interaction.
-In particular, the Majundhar-Ghosh model~\cite{MG} is included as a special case.
-We suppose that all of $J_2^X, J_2^Y, J_2^Z$ are nonzero.
+In particular, the Majumdar-Ghosh model~\cite{MG} is included as a special case.
+We suppose that all of $J_2^X$, $J_2^Y$, $J_2^Z$ and one of $J_1^X$, $J_1^Y$, $J_1^Z$ are nonzero.
+In the following, we set $J_1^Z$ nonzero.
 We treat NNN-XYZ model in \sref{NNN}, where the proof technique presented in \sref{XYZh} is essential.

-In order to state our claim in a rigorous manner, we first clarify the notion of the locality of operators.
+In order to state our claim rigorously, we first clarify the notion of the locality of operators.

 \bdf{ An operator $C$ is a {\it $k$-support operator} if its contiguous support is among $k$ sites. }